 The party arrives, and Bremondt is shaking afraid of him.
 Bremondt promises his attendants a huge reward to fight for him, presumably because of the mixed allegiance issue, what with Beowulf being the rightful lord of Lionel.
-They agree, so it’s you against the mess of them.
+They agree, so it’s you against the mess of them (Ed. by the way, we didn’t know it, but one of them is holding a stealable Masamune sword!).
 Beowulf is once again a guest here, which is an even bigger pain than before.
 The enemy has the high ground and are all members of top-tier classes, and rare ones too: the PSX game had very few lady Ninjas, and very few Samurai or Mystics altogether!
 Bremondt, meanwhile, has both White and Black magicks (actually, he didn’t have White Magick so much as “Priest” Magicks, a weird offshoot of White Magicks that was previously used by Zalmour.
 If you look at the data, Priest Magicks strangely require a sword, despite the fact that the player never has access to the class to justify the micro-management?
 It’s worse than White Magick to begin with, so why did they bother with the restriction?).

 During the battle, it became clear that Bremondt was in love with Reis, and refused to believe that she was in love with Beowulf.
 This egotistical entitlement was what led him to curse her into her dragon form several years back.
 Why he thought that would turn anything in his favour is unclear, though it is clear that this isn’t a very bright man to begin with.
 Seizing the board in this battle wasn’t so hard, but around here we began to pay for Ramza’s Geomancer job and its low armour, a price we’d keep paying for several battles to come, and ultimately resulted in our strange decision regarding Ramza’s job in the final few battles.
 But I’m getting ahead of myself.